BOROUGH OF MILLTOWN

 MEDICAL AND RECREATIONAL BENEFITS

 A. All full-time employees and part-time employees, who regularly work at least twenty (20) hours per week, in this bargaining unit being carried on the Employer’s payroll on January 1, 1996, and all employees on approved leaves of absences, and said employee’s eligible family, shall be covered, at the Employer’s sole cost and expense, in the New Jersey Public Employees Health Benefits Plan (Plan Code A-1, Type F, Coverage Code 100 and 101), or any other health maintenance organization authorized by the New Jersey State Health Benefits Bureau as an approved alternative.
 The coverage includes basic medical, surgical, and major medical expense benefits.
 If the premium of any approved alternative plan is greater than the then premium cost of the New Jersey Public Employees Health Benefits Plan, then the employee shall be responsible to pay the difference in the premium cost.
-Employees shall be responsible for contributing to their health insurance as required by P.L.
-2011, c.78.
+Effective with the first

 B. All full-time employees, and part-time employees as defined Section A, above, and said employee’s eligible family, shall be covered, at the Employer’s cost and expense, by a drug prescription program.
 The prescription plan co-pay shall be consistent with the State Health Benefits Plan offered by the Borough.